 Many people use bicycles to transport multiple jerry cans of water.
 Some bicycles are missing chains, pedals, and tires.
 To symbolize the bicycles in the worst conditions, 10 gallons will be pulled on a sled for 10 miles.

 2. Farmers Carry

 Over short distances, people carry water simply in hand.
 This form of transportation is exhausting as carrying water is painful and tiring on someone’s hands and back.
 To accept the burden of a family, 10 gallons of water in hand for 10 miles.

 3. On Head

 When carrying one jug of water, it is commonly placed on top of someone’s head for balance.
 This is the most common form of transportation and done all over the world.
 5 gallons must be carried in one hand or on head for 10 miles.

 4. Push/Pull cart

 Using wheelbarrow style carts with handles to push or pull water is used when the roads are good and when a lot of water is needed.
-10 gallons of water must be transported using a push/pull cart for 13.1 miles.
+10 gallons of water must be transported using a push/pull cart for what time is left.